alsace-research/alsace-research.github.io/landing.md

 				<header class="major">
 					<h3>API</h3>
 				</header>
-				<p>Our API allows clients to explore through our extensive library of proprietary data products.
+				<p>The API allows clients to explore through our extensive library of proprietary data products.
 The API can deliver raster, vector, imagery, and geocoding services to enhance your business.</p>
 				<ul class="actions">
 					<li><a href="api.html" class="button next">Learn more</a></li>
 				</ul>